-On a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
+Almost on a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
 Facebook groups are filled with the same question.
 Like running any business there’s so many different ways of going about it.
 I’m a strong believer that there is enough work to go around so I’d never discourage anyone from trying to build a business in this industry.
 Sadly though, I also see couples who have had their wedding days ruined by inexperienced and underprepared photographers.
 (Can I repeat how LUCKY I was that my first few weddings went to plan!)
 I think you can have the best of both worlds – building a business you love without risking ruining someone’s big day.
 Here are some of my tips to breaking into the wedding industry.